LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What is the most used language in programming? - Profanity.
+What do you get if you lock a monkey in a room with a typewriter for 8 hours? - A regular expression.

 <!--joke-end-->